agentsea/mllm/README.md

 Prompt.find(id="456)
 ```

-If you just need to store prompts
+To store a raw openai prompt

 ```python
 from mllm import Prompt, RoleThread